gitter-badger/javascript-3/functions/functions.md

 }
 ```

-- you can use function expressions as follow:
+- Use arrow functions in place of function expressions as follow:

 ```js
 /**